aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/clippingps/_index.md

 ---
-title: How to Add Clipping Path to PostScript with Aspose.Page for .NET
+title: How to Add a Clipping Path to a PostScript Document Using Aspose.Page for .NET API
 linktitle: Clipping PS
 second_title: Aspose.Page .NET API
 description: Learn how to add clipping path in PostScript using Aspose.Page for .NET – step‑by‑step guide with paint brush and dashed rectangle techniques.